 I also had the opportunity to begin to explore different parts of myself more fully than I had in years.
 I completed a year-long coaching certification program and then became certified as a hatha yoga teacher, incorporating the wisdom of the body into my coaching practice.
 I started formally studying the Enneagram, a psycho-spiritual development system that I adore for its richness, depth, and holistic approach toward life.
 I studied watercolor painting, printmaking, and modern dance.

-In 2017, more changes are on the horizon.
+In 2021, more changes are on the horizon.
 I became certified as a Riso-Husdon Enneagram teacher at the end of 2015, helping me to continue to spread the wisdom of the Enneagram in the world.
 I am finishing an apprenticeship in Integrative Breathwork, a potent, safe and natural process that uses conscious breathing to promote physical, emotional, mental, and spiritual healing.
 Both of my daughters are adults and out on their own in the world!
 My current practices include singing, painting, biking, hiking, Gyrokinesis, and breathwork.
 I’m looking forward to continuing my client work, and to discovering new areas of contribution and interest.